All Episodes

 I hope they're going to finally get to a peace solution.

-I think everybody right now would like there to be a peaceful resolution to this that does not include Hamas existing anymore and uh does not include people that are in Gaza being killed anymore.
+I think everybody right now would like there to be a peaceful resolution to this that does not include Hamas existing anymore and does not include people that are in Gaza being killed anymore.

-I know that's where we are, but I'm not I don't want to I don't want to argue that.
+I know that's where we are, but I'm not, I don't want to, I don't want to argue that.

 I do want to come back to our friend Dave Smith.

-And listen, Dave, I'm I'm gonna call you out on something here because I think you did factually get something wrong, but I do think we would still have a very productive conversation.
+And listen, Dave, I'm going to call you out on something here because I think you did factually get something wrong.

 We have some disagreements, but I don't think you're a stupid person because you made a mistake or that you've been saying something incorrect.